alexsaves/answersmodule/Readme.md

  * Works less well for many tiny files (unless you are using SPDY)
  * Bad optics of having "many requests"

-Here's a performance comparison with large (jQuery Sized) and small (less than 1kb) files loaded with parallel and synchronous AMD:
+Here's a performance comparison with large (jQuery Sized) and small (less than 1kb) files loaded with parallel and synchronous AMD.
+The vertical axis is in seconds of load-time:

 ![Performance Test AMD](https://raw.github.com/alexsaves/answersmodule/master/assets/comparison.png)